by Dr. Laura Paris and Dr. Anita Sadaty

 Wonder if you have PCOS?
-Take our quiz:
+Take the quiz:

 On a regular basis, we hear from women all over the planet who have a PCOS diagnosis and want more than what their doctor offered.
 These smart women say things like: